wendall911/ExampleMod/README.md

 that is specific to that loader.
 Loader specific projects can access all the code in the `Common` project.
 It is important to remember that the `Common` project can not access code from loader specific projects.

+### Steps to Release New Version
+1. Bump `version` in gradle.properties and update `last_mod_version` to be whatever you changed `version` from.
+1. Run `./scripts/release_dryrun`
+    1. This will update files/updates.json and post the version release to your Discord Dryrun Url if using Discord webhook.
+Or dump information in the log for the release.
+1. Commit the changes in `gradle.properties` and `files/updates.json`
+    1. git commit -a -m "Release 1.20.1-`${version}`"
+    1. git tag 1.20.1-`${version}`
+    1. git push
+    1. git push --tags
+1. Run `./scripts/do_release`
+1. Profit!!!

+### Update gradlew and gradle-wrapper.jar
+`./gradlew wrapper --gradle-version latest`

+### Set java version globally while developing on Fedora
+`sudo alternatives --config java`